charliewang95/cell_society/DESIGN.md

 The _Playground_ class is in charge of updating all the states as well as redrawing it.
 Using a possible _Rule.endState()_ boolean method, a while loop will be sustained throughout the entire simulation until that end state has been reached, in which case the _endState()_ method that was initially false will become true.
 The above mentioned _applyRule()_ and _changeState()_ methods will be used in this while loop.
 The _redraw()_ method will redraw each Rectangle object that represents a _Cell_ within the 2D array.

 The _Cell_ Class should be simple, and it will have some basic methods.
 To set a cell’s state using _Rule_’s changeState(), we have a corresponding method in _Cell_, _setState(), which changes the state according to the rule.
 The _setState()_ might call the _setColor()_ method which will changes the color of the square embodied in this _Cell_ object.
 The _getState()_ method returns the state that this cell is currently in.
 This is for the _Rule_ object to check the states a cell’s neighbors to decide whether to change this cell’s state.
 The _getRec()_ method returns the rectangle object for _Playground_  to redraw.
-Also, each _Cell_ object will hold a x-coordinate and a y-coordinate, which are calculated based on the size of the map and its indices.
+Also, each _Cell_ object will hold an x-coordinate and a y-coordinate, which are calculated based on the size of the map and its indices.

+Each _Rule_ object will also have

 > Simulation parameter;
   Reset;
   standard drawing program (UML)

 ### Design Considerations